4emy/4emy/README.md

 ## Current Research

 Most of my work is private due to sensitivity or NDA restrictions.
 A few things I can talk about:

-**Tychon AI** — Custom 754B-parameter model focused on symbolic reasoning.
-Built some inference optimizations that made it actually usable.

 **Kernel DMA research** — Tools for direct physical memory access from Ring-0.
 Useful for understanding modern memory protections and their limitations.